It may well be doubted whether human ingenuity can construct an enigma of this kind which human ingenuity, if properly applied, may not also resolve.

-Akin to the four sides of a box cipher key or four instruments in a string quartet, there are four languages employed in Elgar’s Music Box Cipher: English, Latin, German and Aramaic.
+Akin to the four sides of a box cipher key or four instruments in a string quartet, there are four languages employed in Elgar’s Music Box Cipher: English, Latin, German and what Elgar would have reasonably believed was Aramaic.
 Similar to the Performance Directions Anagram Cipher in which Elgar encodes his initials (E.E.), the first letters of these cipher languages spell out his last name:

 The Enigma Theme Music Box Cipher key is summarized in Table 10.
 It consists of a 6 x 6 checkerboard, an intriguing outcome when one realizes the opus number for the Enigma Variations is 36, the product of 6 times 6.
 Plaintext letters are shown while null cells contain only asterisks.
 To find a solution letter, locate the intersection of the melody and bass notes as outlined in Table 8.
 For instance, the combination of the melody note A with the bass note C yields the plaintext letter t.
 Given the size of the grid, multiple pairings are possible for the same letter, furnishing another effective means to confuse attempts at unraveling the cipher.
 It should be emphasized Elgar did not provide homophones for the letter e, but did so for letters typically having lower frequencies such as g and s.
 This practice is also another proven method for sowing confusion and defeating attempts at cracking a cipher.
 That Elgar closely studied an allegedly unbreakable Nihilist cipher in the 1896 series of The Pall Mall Magazine – two years before he composed the Enigma Variations and one year before he created the Dorabella Cipher.
 Mathematician Tim S. Roberts successfully cracked the Dorabella Cipher in 2009, confirming Elgar’s use of multiple languages and phonetic spellings.